 When drivers participate in violating traffic laws, they put other innocent motorists in danger that may result in serious injuries or fatalities.
 Speeding has been the cause of many fatal accidents in Georgia, as drivers who speed often lose control of their vehicles or cannot bring their cars to a complete stop in time.

 In Georgia, anything over 15 miles per hour above the posted speed limit carries a fine and penalties, and excessive speeding can be considered reckless driving.

 If your loved one was taken from you in a car crash due to a negligent, reckless driver who was participating in speeding, you need to hold the driver responsible for his or her actions.
-A Peachtree City wrongful death lawyer at the Law Offices of Shane Smith can help your family seek justice.
+A Peachtree City wrongful death lawyer at Shane Smith Law can help your family seek justice.
 Call today to learn more about wrongful death lawsuits and your rights in a free consultation at (770) 487-8999.